jboss-developer/jboss-eap-quickstarts/forge-from-scratch/readme.md

 To undeploy from JBoss AS, run this command:

-    `$ as7 undeploy`
+     $ as7 undeploy

 You can also start JBoss AS 7 and deploy the project using Eclipse.
 See the JBoss AS 7 Getting Started Guide for Developers for more information.

 Next Steps
 ============================
-Open 'generate.fsh' and take a look inside!
+Open `generate.fsh` and take a look inside!
 There is not much magic happening here.
 All of the commands used to generate this project are clearly listed just as if they were typed by your own hands.